 Send your contact a Connection Request on LinkedIn and keep in touch when you have future career updates or you are actively searching; they may become one of your more valuable advocates.
 If you took good notes about their advice in the conversation, this might come in handy when writing to them in the future, as you refresh your memory on critical tips they offered or projects they were working on.

 With an investment of time and attention, conducting informational interviews can help you learn about careers, grow your professional network, and lead you to opportunities to gain experience through shadowing, volunteering, interning, or even landing your next job.

-As daily life moves on, stay curious and look for “leads” who could offer new insight into careers of interest.
-Remember, when you are exploring careers you are playing the role of a detective who is eager to follow up with any source of information.
+As daily life progresses, stay curious and look for “leads” who could offer new insight into careers of interest.
+Remember, when you are exploring careers, you are playing the role of a detective eager to follow up with any source of information.
 Over time, your case will come together.